SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day2-genome_assembly/tutorial_genome_assembly_and_QC.md

 in FASTQ are ignored by hifiasm.
 Hifiasm outputs assemblies in `GFA <https://github.com/pmelsted/GFA-spec/blob/master/GFA-spec.md>`_ format.
 ```

-One last step. convert your primary and other assemblies into a fata files
+One last step. convert your primary and other assemblies into a fasta files

 ```
 qrsh